-The Douro River Valley is Portugal’s Napa Valley, Sonoma, or Loire Valley, arguably better, and surely less expensive!
+The Douro River Valley is the best of Portugal – its the Napa Valley, Sonoma, Burgundy or Loire Valley, arguably better, and surely less expensive!
 This micro-climate up river from the charming city of Porto offers perfect growing conditions for Portuguese white and red wines, plus the unique Port wine in tawny, ruby and vintage.

 Douro River scenery, the steep lush vineyards clinging to schist (stone) hillsides above the grand “river of gold,” is magical.
 Vineyards and olives grow vertically and on terraces starting in Mesao Frio about 50 miles east of Porto.
 350 miles of the 500 mile Douro is in Portugal which emanates in Spain.
 The Douro River Valley has port lodges and “Quintas” around every bend as you drive the narrow precipitous roads, snaking along the bountiful vine covered hills, with the river ribboning below as your guide.

 Sweet port wines came from British tastes, and the hard work of Portugese locals for centuries on these terraced vineyards.
 Port wine is unique the world over and trademarked.
 In 1756, Marquis de Pombal declared Port wines as exclusively from this region, much like Champagne is only from Reims France.
 Similar to sherry in Spain perhaps – port wine production is specialized, from regional grapes, fortified by brandy and delicious … especially with native cheese and chocolate.

 Visit Douro during the harvest, go mid-September, you may be invited to help with the crush, many of the Portugese wine makers still stomp the grapes the old fashioned way – with their feet, in the evening after all day picking in the vineyards.
 The traditional grape stomping includes music, drinking and three hours of stepping on grapes by foot, with arms linked to your fellow stompers.